shazi7804/terraform-cdk-examples/README.md

 ---------- | -----------
 StackName | The parameter of this stack name. default is `cdktf` Tags | The parameter of this stack common tags. default is `{ "CreateBy": "cdktf", "SampleFrom": "https://github.com/shazi7804" }`
-Providers | The parameter of providers of this stack. type of
+Providers | The parameter of providers of this stack.